kubermatic/docs/content/kubermatic/master/architecture/concepts/global_settings/_index.en.md

 ![Admin panel](/img/kubermatic/master/advanced/settings/view.png)

 Admin panel consist of two cards.
-One allows to manipulate global settings, the second allows to manipulate the list of admin users.
+One allows to manipulate global settings, the second allows to manipulate the list of datacenters, admin users and presets.
 All settings changes are saved asynchronously, and the saves are confirmed by the green confirmation icons next to changed settings.
 Changes are automatically populated to all opened instances of the application.

 ### Changing the Global Settings Using `kubectl`